Hotride32/Final_Project_Quake2/readme.txt

 Shift - Dash and Wall Jump.

 All weapons changed except Hyperblaster and throwable grenade.
+Be careful when using the BFG as too many enemies near the impact will cause the computer to freeze.

 Only have to use once for these effects:
 Environment Suit - Half damage.